Demian Voorhagen: Strategic Entrepreneurial Growth

 Makes sense.
 Yeah.

-Yeah, so I like that analogy of it being a sparring partner. for the b two c ah mobile app.
-Do you want to go through a little bit of what you did there and what you’ve done over the past eight months to help them basically double their ah mrr like what.
-On your website, you talk about?
-I think a content strategy pricing strategy a b testing a couple of their funnels.
-You want to share.
+Yeah, so I like that analogy of it being a sparring partner. for the B2C mobile app.
+Do you want to go through a little bit of what you did there and what you’ve done over the past 8months?
+To help them basically double their MRR like what?
+On your website, you talk about – I think a content strategy, pricing strategy, AB testing, a couple of their funnels you want to share.
 But what you’ve done there or what you’ve helped lead.
 Let’s say.

 Achieving Growth for B2C Mobile App